seanox/spring-webdav/manual/getting-started.md

 </dependency>
 ```

-__The major number of the artifacts refers to the version of Spring Boot version
+__The major number (1.x.x.x) of the artifacts always refers to the major version
-for the major number (1.x.x.x) and from the minor number (x.2.3.4) onwards to
+of Spring Boot to be used.
+The minor number (x.2.3.4) refers to the release of
-the release of spring-webdav.
-The development version always uses the major
+spring-webdav.
+The development version always uses the major version 1.x.x.x and
-version 1.x.x.x and is based on Spring Boot 3.
-From this version, the artifacts
+is based on Spring Boot 3.
+The artifacts for the various Spring Boot versions
-for the different Spring Boot versions are then created during the build
+are created based on this version during the build process.__
-process.__

 ## Registration of WebDavFilter
 To use the WebDAV implementation, the WebDavFilter must be registered, which is
 very easy in Spring.
-At least a URL pattern is needed that defines the context
+At least a URL pattern is required that defines the context
 path of the WebDavFilter.
-Thus, the WebDAV implementation should always use its
+The WebDAV implementation should therefore always use
-own scope.
-Optionally, the order of filter can be specified, which is useful
+its own scope.
+Optionally, the order of the filters can be specified, which is
-when using filter chains.
+useful when using filter chains.

 Example of a easy registration, directly in an application: